Skip to content

 @asa.stevens

 The man himself was obviously devastated.
-Stevens plans to take some time before making an official confirmation on his future.
+Stevens plans to take some time before officially confirming his future.

 With health and safety concerns at the forefront of his head trainer’s mind, both were in tandem with the final outcome.

 “It was very emotional for me as my Olympic dreams are over,” Stevens told WBN.
 “I sacrificed for many years in the gym.
-I know it did extremely well to position myself to be the number one guy in my weight division.
+I know it did exceptionally well to position myself as the number one guy in my weight division.

 There’s expected to be a scramble to land the signature of Stevens, who has already sparked a legend into enquiring about his availability.